HarbourMasters/Shipwright/README.md

 # Requirements

 The Ship of Harkinian cannot be played by itself.
-It needs assets from an OoT ROM to be able to run.
-To get the needed assets, we are going to use a tool that does all the work for you.
+It needs assets from an OoT ROM to run.
+We have a special tool that extracts these assets for you.
 To use it, you will need a few things.

 ### Here's what's needed to run the Ship of Harkinian:

-- The latest version of the Ship of Harkinian: ([Available here](https://github.com/HarbourMasters/Shipwright/releases/latest))
+- The Ship of Harkinian: ([Available here](https://github.com/HarbourMasters/Shipwright/releases/latest))
 - A ZRET OoT Debug ROM.

 Build date: `zelda@srd022j 03-02-21 00:49:18`